psolipaPL/cordova-firebase-logcat-enable/README.md

-# cordova-OS-build-changer
+# cordova-firebase-logcat-enable
-Cordova Plugin to change OutSystems default files
+Cordova Plugin to add firebase logcat to manifest

 Created by: